 The Company's objective with respect to operating performance is to increase annual earnings per share in the range of 12% to 15% annually.
-For the past ten fiscal years, the Company has achieved an average annual increase in earnings per share of 16.1%.
+For the past ten fiscal years, the Company has achieved an average annual increase in earnings per share of approximately 16%.
 Matthews has a three-pronged strategy to attain the annual growth rate objective, which has remained unchanged from the prior year.
 This strategy consists of the following: internal growth (which includes productivity improvements, new product development and the expansion into new markets with existing products), acquisitions and share repurchases under the Company's stock repurchase program.

-The significant factors impacting the Company's fiscal 2005 first half results were the recent acquisitions of Cloverleaf, InTouch and Holjeron and the favorable impact of foreign currency exchange rate changes.
+The significant factors impacting the Company's results for the first nine months of fiscal 2005 were the acquisitions of Cloverleaf, InTouch and Holjeron during the fourth quarter of fiscal 2004 and the favorable impact of foreign currency exchange rate changes.
 The Company remains concerned with the continued high cost of bronze and steel.
-While fiscal 2004 cost initiatives and productivity improvements have mitigated some of this impact, the significantly higher costs affected the first six months of fiscal 2005 and will be a challenge for the remainder of the fiscal year, particularly in the competitive markets served by the Company.
-Additionally, the Company has initiated a facility consolidation program within the Merchandising Solutions segment.
-Finally, costs associated with the Company's project to establish a casket manufacturing plant in Mexico in fiscal 2005 have negatively affected, and will continue to negatively affect, fiscal 2005 operating results until project completion.
+While fiscal 2004 cost initiatives and productivity improvements have mitigated some of this impact, the significantly higher costs of bronze and steel affected the first nine months of fiscal 2005 and will be a challenge for the remainder of the fiscal year, particularly in the competitive markets served by the Company.
+Additionally, the Company has initiated a restructuring and facility consolidation program within the Merchandising Solutions segment.
+Finally, costs associated with the Company's project to establish a new lower cost casket manufacturing plant in Mexico in fiscal 2005 have negatively affected, and will continue to negatively affect, fiscal 2005 operating results until project completion.

-Based on anticipated internal growth, the impact of the Company's recent acquisitions and the factors discussed above, the Company expects to achieve diluted earnings per share in the range of \$1.80 to \$1.85 for the fiscal year ending September 30, 2005.
+Based on anticipated internal growth, the impact of the Company's recent acquisitions (including Milso) and the factors discussed above, the Company expects to achieve diluted earnings per share in the range of \$1.80 to \$1.85 for the fiscal year ending September 30, 2005.